RoadTripTravelogues

 Patagonia-Sonoita Creek Preserve AZ

-Tawa Trail Length: 1.2 mile (1.9 km) one way Trailheads: Tawa Point and Painted Desert Visitor Center.
+Petrified Forest National Park Tawa Trail Length: 1.2 mile (1.9 km) one way Trailheads: Tawa Point and Painted Desert Visitor Center.
 Enjoy the tranquility of the grassland as the trail leads you from scenic Tawa Point to the Painted Desert Visitor Center.
 The Tawa Trail is a perfect place to stretch your legs after a long road trip.

 In Hopi ideology, Tawa refers to the Sun Spirit, the Creator of the World.
 The Hopi are one of several current Native American groups who are connected to the rich, varied history of Petrified Forest.